bitshares/bitshares.github.io-old/_posts/en/2015-06-08-measuring-performance.md

 ## Unoptimized

-While we have spent a lot of time discussing the performance of the blockchain, very little has been done to optimize the software at this point in time.
+While we have spent a lot of time discussing the performance of the block chain, very little has been done to optimize the software at this point in time.
 We believe that with the proper optimizations that performance could easily be doubled or tripled.